senlin/so-recommended-reading/readme.txt

 == Frequently Asked Questions ==

-= Where are the Settings? =

-You can stop looking, there are no settings.
-When you go into your Post Edit screen, you will see the Recommended Reading Metabox where you can fill in any number of URLs to articles that you want to recommend to your readers.

 = Why is the plugin showing an error message after activation? =

 This plugin is an Extension for the [Meta Box plugin](http://www.deluxeblogtips.com/meta-box/).
 If you don't have that installed, this Extension is useless.
 If you click on the link that shows with the error message you will go to a new page "Required Plugin" to install the Meta Box plugin.